Richard May was second child of Elizabeth Agent & John May christened March 23rd, 1806 at Cowden, Kent.

 The family were still living at Box Cottage in 1861 where Richard was still farming & sons Charles, George & Henry were all farm labourers.
 They also had a daughter Maria (9) by this time.
 Also with them was a servant, Jane Roser, aged 40, Caroline's sister.

-Caroline died in Jan-March 1864, the death being registered at East Grinstead.
+Caroline died in 1864, & was buried on March 24th at East Grinstead.

 The children of Richard Mays & Caroline Roser were: